MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-self-service-settings.md

 Enabling the self-service feature is a two-step process as follows:
 1. Add a code snippet in the self-service portal that is configured for your organization.
 For the sample code and to learn more, see [Pass self service history as context](../develop/reference/methods/setContextProvider.md#pass-customers-self-service-as-context).
-2. Update the settings in the Omnichannel Administration app.
+2. Update the settings in the Customer Service admin center app.

 ## Enable self service